Chart Color Schemes

 Greenfield Park - Prairiewood has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 18 projects expected to affect the region.
-Notable initiatives include Fairfield Hospital Redevelopment, Fairfield Showground Community and Events Centre, Villawood Town Centre Redevelopment Stage 2, and Bonnyrigg Estate Renewal - Humphries Precinct.
-The following list details those anticipated to be most relevant.
+AreaSearch has identified a total of 18 projects that could impact the area significantly due to changes in local infrastructure, major projects, and planning initiatives.
+Among these key projects are Fairfield Hospital Redevelopment, Fairfield Showground Community and Events Centre, Villawood Town Centre Redevelopment Stage 2, and Bonnyrigg Estate Renewal - Humphries Precinct.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.